Copyright © 2015, 2017, 2020 Philadelphia Church of God

 These seven churches in Revelation 1 through 3 are, prophetically, seven eras of the New Testament Church!
 These messages are actually a series of remarkable prophecies about the future of God’s true Church.
 They describe seven successive Church eras, beginning with the first-century Ephesus era started by Jesus Christ when He was on Earth and continuing to the seventh and final era in these latter days—Laodicea.

 Mr. Armstrong wrote, “The history of the Church would fall into seven distinct eras—each with its own strengths and weaknesses and its own special trials and problems.
 Just as a message could pass along the mail route from Ephesus to Laodicea, so would the truth of God be passed from era to era.
 It was like a relay race—in which the baton is passed from runner to runner, each one doing his part, until the finish line is reached” (ibid; emphasis mine throughout).

 Many people say that these seven churches are only history.
 But think on this.
-Remember what it says in verse 1: This book of Revelation is meant to show God’s servants “things which must shortly come to pass.”
+Remember what it says in Revelation 1:1: This book of Revelation is meant to show God’s servants “things which must shortly come to pass.”
 Revelation is a book of prophecy.
 It puts all prophecy into a time frame—a chronological order.
 That is why this book is so critical!

 The seven eras became history only after their prophecy was fulfilled.